Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/function-prototype-changes.md

 ### Changes to NIST_KW

 The NIST\_KW module remains part of TF-PSA-Crypto, since it does not have a PSA equivalent yet.
-Hoever, its interface has changed, to use PSA key identifiers instead of a plaintext key via a custom context.
+However, its interface has changed, to use PSA key identifiers instead of a plaintext key via a custom context.

 The following function prototypes have been changed in `mbedtls/nist_kw.h`: